bolinocroustibat/vj/README.md

 Provides a random YouTube video ID according to an optional given theme, and store cached YouTube IDs in a DB for later usage without depleting the YouTube API quota.

-This branch is using FastAPI.
-There is [another branch using Django and Django Ninja](https://github.com/bolinocroustibat/vj-api/tree/django).
+This branch is using FastAPI and SQlite.
+There is [another branch using Django, Django Ninja and MySQL](https://github.com/bolinocroustibat/vj-api/tree/main).

 ## Main dependencies